 Politics, Language, Textuality

-The Linguistic Turn in Contemporary Japanese Literary Studies: Politics, Language, Textuality is the first critical study of this revolution to appear in English.
+The Linguistic Turn in Contemporary Japanese Literary Studies is the first critical study of this revolution to appear in English.
 It includes translations of landmark essays published in the 1970s and 1980s by such influential figures as Noguchi Takehiko, Kamei Hideo, Mitani Kuniaki, and Hirata Yumi.
-It also collects nine new essays that reflect critically on the emergence of linguistics-based literary criticism and theory in Japan, exploring both the novel possibilities it created and the shortcomings it was unable to overcome.
-Scholars from a variety of disciplines and fields probe the political and intellectual implications of this transformation, as well as explore the exciting new pathways it opened up for the study of modern Japanese literature.
+It also collects nine new essays that reflect critically on the emergence of linguistics-based literary criticism and theory in Japan, exploring both the novel possibilities such theory created and the shortcomings that could not be overcome.
+Scholars from a variety of disciplines and fields probe the political and intellectual implications of this transformation and explore the exciting new pathways it opened up for the study of modern Japanese literature.

 You May Also Be Interested In